DeedleFake/wdte/README.md

 * Designed primarily for embedding.
 No command-line interpreter by default.
 * Extremely easy to use from the binding side.
 In this case, that's primarily Go.

+If you want to try the language yourself, feel free to take a look at [the playground][playground].

 Example
 -------